Near v. Minnesota: First trial court proceeding

 Olson filed a complaint against Near and Guilford under the Public Nuisance Law of 1925.
 Also known as the "Minnesota Gag Law", it provided permanent injunctions against those who created a "public nuisance," by publishing, selling, or distributing a "malicious, scandalous and defamatory newspaper."
-Olson claimed that the allegations raised against him and the other named public officials in all nine issues published between September 24, 1927, and November 19, 1927, as well as the paper's overall anti-Semitic tone, constituted a violation of this law.
+Olson claimed that the allegations raised against him and the other named public officials in all nine issues published between September 24, 1927, and November 19, 1927, as well as the paper's overall antisemitic tone, constituted a violation of this law.
 On November 22, 1927, Judge Matthias Baldwing of the Hennepin County District Court issued a temporary injunction that barred the defendants from editing, publishing, or circulating The Saturday Press or any other publication containing similar material.
 This injunction was granted without notice to either defendant on an ex parte hearing between Olson and the judge, and was to extend until the hearing on the judge's order for the defendants to show cause as to why they should not be permanently enjoined from publishing their paper.
 The hearing was held December 9, and future Minneapolis mayor Thomas E. Latimer argued that the defendants' activities were protected by the U.S. and Minnesota constitutions and demurred to the complaint.

 Judge Baldwin denied the demurrer and was affirmed by the Minnesota Supreme Court on appeal.